hirios/Colab-ESRGAN/README.md

 - If you can't open `Colab-ESRGAN (old-arch).ipynb` inside your Google Drive, try this [colab link](https://colab.research.google.com/drive/1n8tT3OzkS3iPdE3n2bIHU2aGh9RR5Nsv#scrollTo=T3wGB80dBZMe) and save it to your Google Drive.
 The "open in Colab"-button can be missing in Google Drive, if that person never used Colab.
 - This master is old-arch and is far more compatible than the original master.
-- Custom models can be found in [this upscale.wiki wikipedia page](https://upscale.wiki/wiki/Model_Database).
+- ESRGAN tutorials and custom models can be found in this [wiki page](https://upscale.wiki/wiki/Main_Page).
 - Google Colab does assign a random GPU.
 It depends on luck.
 - The Google Colab VM does have a maximum session length of 12 hours.
 Additionally there is a 30 minute timeout if you leave colab.
 The VM will be deleted after these timeouts.